-All students who do not have a B2 level or higher will be required to attend a B2-level English course, which will be delivered by the University Language Centre (SLAM), in the second semester of year I only.
+All those who do not achieve B2 or higher level will be required to attend a B2-level English course administrated by the University Language Centre (SLAM) during the second semester of year 1.

-Those who do not attend the course or do not pass the end-of-course test within six attempts must obtain a paid language certificate by graduation.
+Those who do not attend the course or do not pass the end-of-course exam after six attempts must obtain the necessary certification privately before graduating.